bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

 - `sortinghat_workers`: number of SortingHat Workers (by default is `1`).
 - `sortinghat_uwsgi_workers`: number of SortingHat uWSGI workers (by default is `1`).
 - `sortinghat_uwsgi_threads`: number of SortingHat uWSGI threads (by default is `4`).
-- `sortinghat_openinfra_client_id`: OpenInfraID Oauth2 client ID for private API.
-When the parameter is not set, it will only obtain members from the public API that doesn't contain email information. (by default is "").
-- `sortinghat_openinfra_client_secret`: OpenInfraID Oauth2 client secret for private API (by default is "").

 After configuring these parameters, you need to configure the instances of the task scheduler (Mordred) and Nginx virtual host.
 You need a task scheduler for each project you want to analyze.
 Check the section about configuring Mordred for more information about how to setup the task scheduler.

 - `mordred_setups_repo_url`: URL of the git repository where the configuration for each project/mordred instance are stored.
 - `instances`: Mordred and Nginx virtual host configurations.
 Create as many entries of